 You can download it from Github.

-Make an executable file from a Batch Script
+How to Make an executable file from a Batch Script?

 Executables are probably the best way to run batch files along with an option to hide your script from everyone else.
 There are many options available to make an executable file from a Batch Script and making an EXE is very simple.
 However, if your antivirus catches it, make sure to mark it safe as you are only using it for personal use.